abonner1/abonner1.github.io/_posts/2017-06-16-making_a_rails_app_part_1.markdown

 ## Testing it out

-I just recently purchased *Everyday Rails Testing with Rspec*.
+I just recently purchased *Everyday Rails Testing with RSpec*.
 I'm only a few pages in, so I had no intention of rolling out tests for my project.
 If I had I don't think I would have needed to start over... twice.
 In fact, the only reason the third try succeeded was because I took the time to write out some simple model tests to ensure that everyone was playing nicely.

 Needless to say, testing is important.
 And it doesn't have to complicated if you haven't written tests before.
 Look at my user spec: